W-IT-Solutions/TSP-DNS-fix/README.md

 Its not possible to send traffic out all interfaces at once, for this we'd need bonding, also an option though.

 ## Workflow
-`install.sh` Installs onunbound DNS caching server, listining on all interfaces + DNS over TLS (Cloudflare) + outgoing DNS queries on all (active) interfaces and lets the system use unbound as its primary DNS server https://www.cloudflare.com/learning/dns/dns-over-tls/
+`install.sh` Installs unbound DNS caching server, listining on all interfaces + DNS over TLS (Cloudflare) + outgoing DNS queries on all (active) interfaces and lets the system use unbound as its primary DNS server https://www.cloudflare.com/learning/dns/dns-over-tls/

 Unbound will bind to all INTERFACEIPs:53 (check with `ss -tunlp | grep ':53'`) and will respond to requests on each interface.
 It sends the outgoing requests out over specified interfaces in /etc/unbound/outgoing.conf.
 Which is updated by a script based on dpinger monitor output of each interface.
 Thus always having multiple outbound routes for DNS resolving.